1. Understanding GIS

 Introducing Spyder

-Note: in either case, make sure that you have selected the understandinggis version of Spyder!
+Note: however you do it, make sure that you have selected the understandinggis version of Spyder!

 When Spyder opens, it might ask some questions including: